IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-01-03]
+ - Run some tests to check whether rejected requests really result into an 503 Server Error.
+ - Yucca.performQuit() still lacks some cleanup.
+Release listeners and handlers.
+ - The ikrs.http.HTTPHeaderLine is someting like a key-value-pair.
+It should extend ikrs.util.KeyValueStringPair.

 [2012-12-17]
+ - [DONE 2012-12-18]
- - The configuration directory was moved to {USER_HOME}/.yuccasrv.
+   The configuration directory was moved to {USER_HOME}/.yuccasrv.
    Build a directory check/create/copy on system start.

 [2012-12-15]
+ - [DONE 2013-01-03; moved to ikrs.util.KeyValueStringPair]
- - There is semantic clash:
+   There is semantic clash:
    ikrs.util.KeyValuePair <=> ikrs.httpd.datatype.KeyVauleStringPair
    Idea: move KeyValueStringPair to ikrs.util?
  - [DONE 2012-12-16]
    Change the ikrs.http package name into 'ikrs.httpd' (it's a DAEMON!).
- - Add the 'show w' and 'show c' commands to the command line.
+ - [DONE 2012-12-17; note: the commands are 'warranty' and 'license'] Add the 'show w' and 'show c' commands to the command line.
- - Add the GPL application note to *all* source code files (example is in gpl-3.0_howto_applay.txt).
+ - Add the GPL application note to *all* source code files (example is in gpl-3.0_howto_apply.txt).
  - Separate the *.java and the *.class files into different directories /src/ and /bin/
  - Make different JAR archives from the packages: